williambeckaskenaizer/wqts-geocode-script/README.md

 # wqts-geocode-script
 ### Python script for company use when geocoding address batches
 #### Requires [Python 3](https://www.python.org/downloads/).
 All other dependencies will be installed automagically.
-If you're comfortable running python scripts, just run it normally If you're new to python scripts:
+If you're comfortable running python scripts, run it as you normally would.
+If you're new to python scripts:
 ## Mac OS:
 - open terminal